-Certainly not me.
-For once this movie is a little bit more than just the standard plot these movies usually have:
+For once this type of movie contains a little bit more than just the standard plot these imprisoned women movies usually have:

-- Woman is tortured by the sadistic warden
+- The woman is tortured by the sadistic warden

-- Woman escapes with a couple of inmates
+- The woman escapes with a couple of inmates

 - The end.

-They do have a plot like this in here with the character of Terry (Anitra Ford).
-She gets arrested and is sent to prison because she’s believed to belong to a group of revolutionists. which of course isn’t the case.
-These revolutionists led by Django (Sid Haig) and Blossom (Pam Grier) come up with the plan to expand their group by taking over the female prison near by.
-These women can join their group and supply the group with children.
-So Pam gets the honor of getting in prison on purpose and set things in motion from there.
+These revolutionists are led by Django (Sid Haig) and Blossom (Pam Grier).
+They come up with a plan to expand their group by taking over the female prison nearby.
+These women can then join their group and supply the group with children.
+So Blossom receives the honor of going to prison on purpose and set things in motion from there.

-So for once we get two plotlines for the price of one in a genre like this.
+So for once we get two plot-lines for the price of one in a genre movie like this.

-So a male cast-member is the best thing in a women-to-prison film, but what did you expect; the entire female cast consists of models.
+Funny thing: a male cast-member is the best thing in a women-to-prison film.
+But that makes sense since the entire female cast consists of models.
 They’re here to look good, nothing more.
-Even Pam Grier is still a diamond in the rough (and she would still be in movies like Coffy and Foxy Brown).
+Even Pam Grier is still a diamond in the rough.
+And she would still be in movies like Coffy and Foxy Brown.

 One recurring factor in this genre is nudity.
 These movies were a simple excuse to let men watch a movie full of beautiful women getting naked and fight each other.
 Like in Big Doll House Jack Hill isn’t interested in just nudity for the sake of nudity.
-Sure, there are lots of breasts here (and even a bit of bush) and there but nothing really gratuitous like minute long shower scenes.
-With two plotlines the movie doesn’t need those scenes even though we all appreciate them.
-One scene I didn’t really like: a tall inmate has an ongoing beef with another inmate.
-She strips down naked and covers herself in chicken fat.
-But this girl, a model for christ’s sake, has really freaky saggy tits if you can even call them tits.
-There are tons of ther women in this movie with more beautiful breasts than hers, and they don’t even get naked… not even Pam.
-You read that right, this is probably the one early 70’s movie that Pam didn’t show her goods.
-She sports a lot of cleavage, but she doesn’t give us the boobs…
+Sure, there are lots of breasts on display here.
+But the movie does not contain anything really gratuitous like minute long shower scenes.
+With two plot-lines the movie doesn’t need those scenes even though the average men does appreciate them.